 Night of Tales: This is a series of school-wide community events with evening performances inspired by stories that children love.
 It has been postponed till further notice.

 Open House Events: The Open House events for February, March and April were cancelled.
-We however continue to organise school tours in smaller groups, with 6 campuses offering exclusive promotions in March and April 2020.
+We however continue to offer exclusive promotions for enrolment.
 Details can be found here.

 EtonHouse Head Office